-In fact, if you and your partner haven’t done it outdoors before, bring it up before the opportunity arises.
+In fact, if you and your partner haven’t had sex in the outdoors before, bring it up before the opportunity arises.
 Yeah, it might take some of the surprise, or urgency out of it, but there’s plenty of time to bring that back in later down the track, if you’re both into it.

 3. A Dense Bush is a Good Bush

 Listen, if you’re on a public track, the rest of the world only want to see humpbacks in the ocean.
 If you’re into an audience, there are plenty of places you can go to source a consenting one.
 But outside, there needs to be respect for other people, and children, too.

 When you’re having sex in the bush, make sure you’re hidden from the public eye, and have a code word should someone notice a face peeping through the trees.
 Indecent exposure is punishable by law for good reason.

 If you’re not trying for little adventure babies, make sure you think about what protection looks like when you’re out and about.
 If you’re condom wearers, make sure you keep a little stash on you.

 But please, for god’s sake, never, ever, leave your used condom lying around.
 No one really knows how long it takes for a condom to biodegrade, but let’s not leave it under that perfectly happy tree to find out.
 And just because you’re fine with your own used condom, you’ll be hard-pressed to find a stranger who is.